valencik/mastersAPSC/documents/thesis/thesis.md

 %- Can I come up with a # of publication independent clustering scheme?
 %- Probably not, and so the graph analysis would be quite useful here!
 %- Also use "Austin" S.M.Austin, Sam.Austin
-Now that we have such a reduced list of suspects, we can afford to run more expensive analysis on them.
+Now that we have such a reduced list of candidate multiple representations of individual authos, we can afford to run more expensive analysis on them.
 The expensive analysis should be comparing neighbors in the network.
-Does that go here or in the network analysis section?
 We could find all the neighbours of two given nodes and see how many overlap.
 With this we should also consider what the chance of having common neighbours is for any two random nodes.
-Perhaps as a first approximation of dealing with this we could consider the degree of the neighbours.
+A first approximation of dealing with this we could consider the degree of the neighbours.
 Common neighbours with a low degree are less likely to be common through random chance.
 %- (!!! better example than the Curie's? !!!)
 Note that this analysis likely falls short of addressing some copublishers with the same surname.
+%- ROBY Except that if they are actually publishing together then the name appears twice in the same list.
+%- ROBY If it's a variance or typo that shouldn't happen (because they are not publishing with themselves)

 Associating Mining
 ==================